 Vehicles burn the most fuel when they accelerate, so maintaining a steady speed is one of the best ways to reduce fuel use on the road.
-This can be achieved by encouraging drivers to adopt a couple of fuel-efficient driving habits.
-Using cruise control on highways and maintaining road space in front of the truck while navigating city traffic are a couple of good habits to start with.
+This can be achieved by encouraging drivers to adopt fuel-efficient driving habits.
+Using cruise control on highways and maintaining road space in front of the truck while navigating city traffic are good habits to start with.

 The heavier a load is, the more fuel is required to move it.
 So not overloading your trucks is also a good practice.
 Never exceed the permitted weight limit on your vehicles.

 Beside the weight of the truck, the engine also fights against wind resistance, or drag.
 Trucks can be made more aerodynamic with the installation of angeled bumpers, sun visors, or fairings.

 Also, consider air conditioning use.
 Research shows that air conditioning can increase fuel consumption by up to 10%.
 At speeds up to 80 kilometers per hour, it is typically more fuel efficient to roll the windows down and turn off the AC, when the weather allows.
 At higher speeds, it's better to keep the windows up and use the AC, because the added wind resistance actually increases fuel use.

 Some driving schools provide specialized courses for learning how to drive more fuel efficiently.
 Paying for drivers to attend said courses could be a wise investment, as it is likely to lead to savings on fuel costs in the long term.

 3.Stick to fuel-efficient tires

 As the point of contact between the truck and the road, tires play a significant role in a vehicle’s fuel consumption.
 The amount of pressure that a rolling tire applies to the road is called rolling resistance.
 Reducing this resistance can significantly increase your truck’s fuel efficiency.